Mitch Love: 2003–2005: Everett Silvertips

 Prior to the 2003–04 season, Love was traded by the Broncos to the expansion franchise Everett Silvertips along with teammate Torrie Wheat for Matěj Trojovský and a 6th Round pick in the 2004 WHL Bantam Draft.
 Love was named an alternate captain for the Silvertips, and played on the first defensive pairing for most of the season as well as posting career highs in goals and assists.
 The Silvertips would go on to have one of the most successful inaugural seasons in hockey history, and Love's work aided the team during their deep playoff run, scoring a game-winning goal in the western conference final.

 Prior to the 2004–05 season, Love was named captain of the Silvertips for his final season in the WHL, again having a career year in terms of points, despite playing significantly less than a full season.
 On November 6, 2004, Love would have the best game of his WHL career in terms of points, with one goal and four assists in a 5–2 win against the Saskatoon Blades.
 His high-scoring performance was followed up with what Love himself would describe as his "worst game of the year" three nights later in a 3–1 loss against his former team the Moose Jaw Warriors.
 Love would sit out due to injury multiple times during the season, including during their first-round matchup against the Portland Winterhawks during the 2005 WHL playoffs.

 Love was a fan favourite in Everett, earning their respect in the new hockey market through his physical play and willingness to defend his teammates.
-Regarded as one of the greatest Silvertips players of all time, his name is still shouted by fans of the team during the playing of O Canada.
+His name is still shouted by fans of the team during the playing of O Canada.

 On November 22, 2019, Love's jersey number was retired by the Silvertips.
 Love was the first, and so far only player to have his number retired by the team.